 - Make a list.

 Seems so obvious but a great deal of travellers skip this step.
 If you’re the type of person who tries to pack just by looking around their room, I’m talking to you.
 In the weeks leading up to your holiday, think about everything you use on a daily basis and write it down.
 If you’re going to pack makeup try to run through your makeup regime and pack what you use as you go.
 Take into consideration items you might need in the weather conditions of the destination you’re heading to.
 Sun cream and beach towels are obvious and rarely forgotten, but perhaps you’ll be after baby wipes to get the sand of your feet?
+Get Bra Advice suggest to pack a good set of workout wear in case you decide to take part in any high intensity activities while you’re away.
 Think of every eventuality.
 Note it down.

 - Make your suitcase identifiable.